Taluqdar

-Taluqdars or Talukdar (তালুকদার, Hindustani: तालुक़दार/tāluqdār; taluq تعلق "estate" + dar دار "owner"), were aristocrats who formed the ruling class during the Delhi Sultanate, Bengal Sultanate, Mughal Empire and British Raj.
-They were owners of a vast amount of lands, consistently hereditary, and had revenue and judicial powers.
+Taluqdars or Talukdars (তালুকদার, Hindustani: तालुक़दार/ ta'lluqdār; taluq تعلق "estate" + dar دار "owner") were aristocrats who formed the ruling class during the Delhi Sultanate, Bengal Sultanate, Mughal Empire, and British Raj.
+They were owners of a vast amount of land, consistently hereditary, and had revenue and judicial powers.

 Being powerful peers, similar to those of Europe in the Middle Ages, after the decline of the Mughal state the Taluqdaris were to withstand the revenue collectors of the Colonial Powers while also bringing given number of villages under their dominion, and thus, according to many historians, the rapid development and enhancing power and wealth of the Taluqdaris during the early 19th century caused tremendous difficulties and concerns to the British East India Company.
 The majority of the Taluqdaris constructed themselves enormous mud fortified towers throughout tropical forests and maintained immense bodies of armed affinities.

 The Taluqdars of Oudh were baronial, with some representing the ancient families.
-In other cases, the historical equivalent in Britain is similar to a member of the landed aristocracy, or perhaps a Lord of the Manor.
+In other cases, the historical equivalent in Britain is similar to a member of the landed aristocracy, or perhaps a lord of the manor.
 In contemporary usage, the term is often regarded as a noble tribe and clan, although it may convey some diverse meanings in different parts of the Indian subcontinent.
-It is mentioned that throughout Oudh till Bihar, there was a presence of large numbers of Rajput Taluqdars and they played an important role in 1857 in the region.
+It is mentioned that throughout Oudh till Bihar, there was a presence of large numbers of Rajput Taluqdars, and they played an important role in 1857 in the region.